Toulouse6/oem-calculator/readme.md

-# UVeye OEM ROI Calculator
+# UVeye ROI Calculator for Car Dealers

-This is a **dummy version** of the **UVeye ROI Calculator** that estimates the potential Return on Investment (ROI) for Automotive OEMs using UVeye's automated vehicle inspection platform.
+This is a **dummy version** of the **UVeye ROI Calculator** that estimates the potential Return on Investment (ROI) for Automotive dealerships using UVeye's automated vehicle inspection platform.

 **⚠️ Important: This Version does not include any real data.**